Links on SoundGuys may earn us a commission. Learn more.

 Should you buy the Logitech G432?

 The Logitech G430 was a workhorse of a headset, but times have changed.
 Its follow-up sounds good, but its mic has clipping issues, and the whole thing feels pretty flimsy.
-In 2021, there’s just no good reason to buy this headset—if there are more recent headsets available, most of them will serve you better.
+These days, there’s just no good reason to buy this headset—if there are more recent headsets available, most of them will serve you better.

 Either!
 See the connectivity section for more details.